-Zinc is an essential trace element that is essential for the body in small amounts.
-It can be found in meats and dairy products, in oysters, nuts, beans, and wholegrains.
+Zinc is an essential trace element.
+It can be found in meats, dairy products, oysters, nuts, beans, and whole grains.

 Vitamin C 10 mg

-Due to its antioxidant function and its vital role in immune function, ongoing research is being examined to see if vitamin C might play a role in the prevention and treatment of certain cancers.
-However, according to the National Institute of Health, there is inconsistent evidence on whether vitamin C intake can prevent cancer.
+Due to its antioxidant function and its vital role in immune function, ongoing research is being examined to see if vitamin C might play a role in skin health.

 Vitamin A 880 IU

 In addition to many dietary supplements like Sunsafe Rx, vitamin A can be found in whole milk and liver, as well as in vegetables and fruits that contain a reddish-orange pigment such as carrots, sweet potatoes, and pumpkin.
 Vitamin A is essential in bone growth, eye health, cell functions, and the immune system.